We Tested Five Low-Toxicity Weed Killers, and Our Favorite Worked Within Hours

 • Pre-emergent weed killers, sometimes labeled as “weed preventers,” target and kill the germinating (sprouting) seedlings of weeds before they emerge from the soil and become visible.
 This makes them the best herbicide to care for established lawns and flower beds.
 Although it is safe to use around established plants, users should not apply pre-emergent where they will be planting “good” seeds for desirable plants.
 Pre-emergent herbicides are generally applied before signs of weeds are visible.
 They will form a chemical barrier in the top layer of soil to stop the growth of seedlings underground for targeted weed killing.

 • Post-emergent weed killers, also known as herbicides, are used to control existing weeds that have already emerged from the soil.
 Apply them to the leaves and stems of visible weeds in garden beds or in driveway and sidewalk cracks.
 They kill weeds by either destroying the foliage or stems, or traveling down to the roots and killing the entire root system.
+They are also the best choices to use as brush killers.

 Weed Type

 There are three types of weeds: annual, perennial, and biennial.
 Annual weeds live for a single season and then die with the arrival of winter, spreading their seeds to take root and grow the next year.
-Pre-emergent weed killers, which stop the seeds from germinating, are often the best solution for this type of weed.
+Pre-emergent herbicides, which stop the seeds from germinating, are often the best solution for this type of weed.

 Perennial weeds have root systems that store nutrients during cold seasons, which they use to grow in the spring.
 Biennial weeds have a 2-year growing season; the first year they grow and the second year they produce seeds before dying.
 Both perennial and biennial weeds are easier to kill in the late summer or fall, just before they go into their dormant stage.
 Liquid weed-killer sprays are the most effective option for perennial and biennial weeds.